-IoT Design Considerations: Antenna
+IoT Design Considerations: Cloud

 Antenna design is a critical factor in ensuring Wi-Fi IoT devices achieve reliable performance and strong connectivity.
 This guide explores IoT antenna types, placement strategies, and key considerations - such as frequency selection, interference mitigation, and integration with communication protocols - to help you choose the right antenna for your application.
 By planning your antenna design early, you can optimize range, signal strength, and device reliability across diverse IoT use cases.